james-gashi/Best-Projects/README.md

 # Best-Projects
-A repository of some of my best personal and school related projects.
+A repository of some of my best personal, group and school related projects.